 #1 Have parts comes in done

 Separate from cavity and core work, a shop can put significant design and machining time into finishing detail work on standard components.
-Typically, standard blank parts are received, forwarded to a mold’s job bin and then scheduled for finishing.
+Typically, standard blank parts are received, forwarded to a mold’s job bin, and then scheduled for finishing.
 Often, the finishing of items such as pins and plumbing components occurs at the end of a mold build, when time is tight, and a deadline is looming.
 A different approach is to use configurable part numbers when ordering components to specify dimensions and streamline the entire process.

 Adopting standards offers off-the-shelf parts availability during busy times and no overhead costs when there is a break in the action.

 In this way, a designer can provide more information than just the standard part number within the Bill of Materials (BOM) during the design phase.
 For example, rather than stating a standard ejector pin in the BOM (“EP187L10”), the part number can instead be “EP187L8.881.”
-For the standard parts provider, that number signals that the mold builder is ordering a special, finished pin.
-Cooling components such as extension plugs and connectors can be represented with “352L6.53” in order to arrive cut to a finished length, tapered seal, and with thread sealant applied, versus ordering “352L7.”
+For the standard parts provider, that number signals that the mold builder is ordering a specially finished pin.
+Cooling components such as extension plugs and connectors can be represented with “352L6.53” in order to arrive cut to a finished length, tapered seal, and with thread, sealant applied, versus ordering “352L7.”
 Angle pins can be specified with a finished length as well (“AP625L7.223” versus “AP625L10”).

 Using configurable part numbers could also save design time.
 A stepped core pin can have all molding detail defined within its part number description, negating the need for a separate detail print.
 Ejector pins can be provided at their finished length and arrive keyed by simply adding “-K” at the end of the standard part number (“EP203L7.790-K”).

-When designers use configurable part numbers, “mold-ready components” arrive done, are placed in the job bin and are ready for installation.
+When designers use configurable part numbers, “mold-ready components” arrive done, are placed in the job bin, and are ready for installation.
 This streamlines the mold build process and could reduce stress and overtime during the crunch time before mold delivery.

 #2 Focus on where the actions are

-Three decades ago, there were few off-the-shelf standards for releasing internal undercuts, pulling side cores or sequencing mold parting lines.
+Three decades ago, there were few off-the-shelf standards for releasing internal undercuts, pulling side cores, or sequencing mold parting lines.
 Now, although there are dozens of standards available in each of those categories, custom-designed components that are made on a per-mold basis are still very common to see.